fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

+The MobilePay PoS V10 API uses TLS for communication security and data integrity (secure channel between the client and the backend) and uses access tokens to authenticate clients.
+The guide below describe the steps to onboard an client and generate access tokens to authenticate the client.

-# **Steps to Authenticate PoS**
+# **Steps to Onboard a PoS client**

-1. **Read API documentation**.
-You'll find it in the  [APIs menu](https://developer.mobilepay.dk/product).
+1. **Read API documentation.** You'll find it in the  [APIs menu](https://developer.mobilepay.dk/product).

-2.  **Log-in** Go to  [Sandbox developer portal](https://sandbox-developer.mobilepay.dk/ ) and log in with your credentials.
+2.  **Log-in on the developer portal.** Go to [Sandbox developer portal](https://sandbox-developer.mobilepay.dk/) and log in with your credentials.

- 3.  **Create app** - My Apps > Create new App to register a new application.
-You need to supply the `x-ibm-client-id`  when calling the api.
+ 3.  **Create an app in the developer portal.** - My Apps > Create new App to register a new application.
+You need to supply the `x-ibm-client-id`  when calling the API.
 You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.
 More details about the usage of `x-ibm-client-id` below in the authentication section.

-4.  **Subscribe to APIs.**  To implement MobilePay PoS, go to  [APIs](https://sandbox-developer.mobilepay.dk/product)  and subscribe to the following APIs:
+4.  **Subscribe the app to APIs.**  Go to [APIs](https://sandbox-developer.mobilepay.dk/product) and subscribe to the following APIs:
 -  PoS for Integrators
 -  PoS User simulation for Integrators
 -  Integrator Authentication

- 5.  **Receive OAuth Client Credentials via zip file.** The Client Credentials are to be used when calling the token endpoint.
+ 5.  **Receive OAuth Client Credentials via zip file.** The Client Credentials will be used when calling the token endpoint (described below) to generate an access token.
 The zip file will be sent via e-mail.
 The zip file is locked with a password.
-DeveloperSupport will provide the password via text message, due to security reasons.
+DeveloperSupport will provide the password via text message to ensure the password protected file and the password is not transmitted together.

 Now you are ready to move on to the authentication section below.